APPLICATION FORM TO VOLUNTEER

 Costs: Please make sure that you know how much it will cost you to join our volunteer program.
 Full details can be found in the Volunteering section of our website under the heading Costs.
-In summary, you will pay a non-refundable deposit of USD$100 to secure your place on the program, and this is payable immediately on acceptance onto the program and USD$85 for the airport pick once you arrive in Uganda.
-Then an additional amount, which is USD$200 one week, USD$300 for two weeks, USD$400 for three weeks and USD$500 for four weeks (for food, accommodation, laundry, electricity and domestic water), should be paid in full upon arrival in Uganda.
+In summary, you will pay a non-refundable deposit of USD$100 to secure your place on the program, and this is payable immediately on acceptance onto the program and USD$50 (one way) for the airport transfers once you arrive in Uganda.
+Then an additional amount, which is USD$190 for two weeks, USD$285 for three weeks and USD$380 for four weeks (for food, accommodation, laundry, electricity and domestic water, ground support).

 Our Refund Policy is as follows: